mi3nts/instructables/linux/externalLogin.md

-# login to external PC
+# login to an external PC

  - SSH into PC: ```ssh lhw150030@air930.utdallas.edu```